TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 20/2 Samuel 20.20.md

 ---

-And Joab answered and said, Far be it, far be it from me, that I should swallow up or destroy.
+Joab answered, "Far be it, far be it from me, that I should swallow up or destroy.